Automate TLS for dynamic domains with Traefik + Hetzner DNS.

 Gotchas

-• DNS propagation can bite you.
-If Traefik asks for a cert before the domain points to your server, the challenge fails.
+acme.jsonmust have strict permissions.
+If it is not set to600, Traefik refuses to start.- DNS propagation can bite your ass.
+If Traefik asks for a cert before the domain points to your server, challenge fails.

-• Let's Encrypt has rate limits.
-The main one is 50 certificates per registered domain per week.
+- Let's Encrypt has rate limits.
+Main one is 50 certificates per registered domain each week.

 Let's Encrypt retries failed challenges, but the user may not see clear feedback.
 It is worth checking DNS before accepting the domain.